harbourlab/SparK/README.md

 Options (Not required):
 -cg      control groups.
 Will seperately plot groups. e.g. "-cg 1 1 2 2" will generate 2 plots,
          where plot 1 includes the first two files listed in "-cf", and plot 2 file 3 and 4 -tg      treatment groups
 -l       labels for groups defined above. e.g. "RNaseq H3K4me3" -gs      group autoscale. usage: "-gs yes".
-Will autoscale all groups -es   exclude groups from autoscaling. e.g. "-es 1"
--f    fill colors.
+Will autoscale all groups -es      exclude groups from autoscaling. e.g. "-es 1" -f       fill colors.
 Choices: "blue/red" (default), "blue/grey", "all_grey", "blue/green".
          Two hex colors can be entered alternatively.
 Examples" "-f blue/grey", "-f 00FF12 848484".
 -sp      add significant differences in tracks aka "sparks".
 Usage: "-sp yes".
 Significant areas are defined
          as areas where the delta of the means is greater than the sum of standard deviations of controls and treatment files.
 -sc      spark color.
 Enter two colors in hex format for significantly increase and decreased areas.
          Example "-sc 00FF12 848484".
 -sm      smoothen tracks.
 Integer value. (plots are 2000 data points wide. "-sm 10" will smoothen with a window of 10.
 -o       output filename.
 Usage: "-o Experiment1".
 -bed     Add bed files to plot here.
 Usage: "-bed bedfile1.bed bedfile2.bed"...
--gff  link gff file to show genes.
+-bedcol  choose colors for bed tracks (in hex).
+Default is blue.
+Choose either one color, or same amount as bed tracks given -gff     link gff file to show genes.
 Get here: https://www.gencodegenes.org/human/ -dg      in case not all genes in the region plotted should be displayed, enter the genes to plot here.
          Usage: "-dg GAPDH RS1"
 -w       define plot width.
 Default is 150.

 Example comparing different datatypes for 2 cell lines (K562 and HepG2)